nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 overcomplicated, and I could never name which part.
 I named it last night.
 So the truest answer to "what happens next" is that I am re-forming the architecture around this simpler model, and the re-forming is mostly subtraction.
-The design at the highest layers is, after years, essentially settled.
+The design at the highest layers has been settling for years; last night it just got smaller.
 What remains is to build it, in the open, in stages, and I would rather not do that alone.

 The stages are deliberately un-heroic.
 Each one ships something usable on